alokaparami/alokaparami/README.md

 **🎓 Education**
 BSc Electronics & Automation Technologies, University of Colombo (2026) |
-HND in Electronics and telecommunication engineering (2025)
+HND in Electronics and Telecommunication Engineering (2025)

 <!--